Retirement & Pension Planning Case Study

 - Other options such as working part time for a few extra years to minimise the shortfall

 After a couple of meetings we managed to put a suitable strategy in place for Mark and Sally to enable them to retire on time and on target.

-The main benefits of this work for Mark and Sally was that they knew where they stood in today’s terms (and in understandable language).
-We helped them to learn what ‘the good, the bad and the ugly’ issues with their pension plans were and what was required to help them achieve the objective they had in their minds.
+The main benefits for Mark and Sally was that they knew where they stood in today’s terms (and in understandable language).
+We helped them to learn what ‘the good, the bad and the ugly’ issues with their existing pension plans were and what was required to help them achieve the objective they had in their minds.

 Mark and Sally accepted our recommendations and are now on track to achieve their retirement goals.
 Importantly, they are also on our retirement planning service and so their strategy will be reviewed each year to monitor their progress and to make sure that any changes in their life, their fund performance or in legislation can be adapted as and when needed.